 In very hot summer periods, if a constant temperature of 20-24°C cannot be maintained in the workshop/factory, the setting time is reduced because water evaporates faster.
 If there are draughts in the workspace and the deposited layer is very thin drying can be very rapid.
 When the parts to be bonded come into contact, they are no longer tacky as the adhesive has already cured.
 Therefore, the adhesive layer should not be very thin, the open tack time should be reduced or PVA adhesives with a longer tack time can be used.

-Szolvegy, the brand distributor TISZABOND, recommends for days with high temperatures using the adhesive TISZABOND D3 I 3010with a setting time of 15 minutes.
+Szolvegy, the brand distributor TISZABOND, recommends for days with high temperatures to use the adhesive TISZABOND D3 I 3010with a setting time of 15 minutes.
 It is a D3 adhesive with very good moisture resistance and can be used both for bonding objects in damp indoor and outdoor environments in mild climates or sheltered areas (on covered terraces or under awnings).
 The adhesive forms an elastic and transparent film, the bond line is virtually invisible.

 Problems with high humidity